coreos/docs/os/adding-users.md

 # Adding users

-You can create user accounts on a CoreOS Container Linux machine manually with `useradd` or via Ignition when the machine is created.
+You can create user accounts on a CoreOS Container Linux machine manually with `useradd` or via a Container Linux Config when the machine is created.

-## Add Users via Ignition
+## Add Users via Container Linux Configs

-Managing users via Ignition is preferred because it allows you to use the same configuration across many servers and the Ignition config can be stored in a repo and versioned.
-In your Ignition config, you can specify many [different parameters](https://github.com/coreos/ignition/blob/master/doc/configuration.md) for each user.
+In your Container Linux Config, you can specify many [different parameters](https://github.com/coreos/container-linux-config-transpiler/blob/master/doc/configuration.md) for each user.
 Here's an example:

 ```container-linux-config
 passwd: